Ani-Sako/unity-nvim/README.md

 # unity-nvim

 ## About
-A executable wrapper around `nvim.exe`.
+A executable wrapper around `nvim.exe` that
 1. Open files in nvim from Unity GUI
+2. Opens all files in the same neovim instance
 2. (Re)Generate c# project files from within Unity (useful for getting nvim LSP working with project) without having to download VSCode/Visual Studio/Rider.

 Note: This project does not include nvim LSP setup.

 ## Requirements
+- Windows >= 10
 - Unity >= 2020.3
 - neovim >= 0.9
 - dotnet >= 6.0 (if publishing the module)